philscurrency/philscurrency/doc/init.md

 bash -c 'tr -dc a-zA-Z0-9 < /dev/urandom | head -c32 && echo'

+Once you have a password in hand, set rpcpassword= in /etc/bitcoin/bitcoin.conf

 For an example configuration file that describes the configuration settings, see contrib/debian/examples/bitcoin.conf.

 3. Paths